natnicha/master-thesis-docker-manipulation-API/README.md

 making process, guiding it toward optimal scaling actions.

-5. **POST /metrics**: This API collect metrics from the target application inlcuding CPU percentage, memory, online pods and total pods at a moment every, approximaltly, 0.2 seconds.
+6. **POST /metrics**: This API collect metrics from the target application inlcuding CPU percentage, memory, online pods and total pods at a moment every, approximaltly, 0.2 seconds.
 This route has been specifically designed and implemented to provide dedicated support for thesis writing and the subsequent analysis of results.

+7. **POST /pod/set-pod-count/<pod_count>**: This API has been implemented to enable administrators to manually configure the number of pods in the system.
+This feature is designed to provide a quick and effective solution for addressing unexpected issues or resource imbalances, ensuring system stability and performance.
+By allowing administrators to adjust pod counts as needed, this API helps maintain control over the system's scaling behavior, especially during times when automated scaling might not respond adequately to certain challenges or disruptions.

 ## Getting Started
 To start and test the service, follow the below instruction.